Mikoyan-Gurevich MiG-3: Variants

 There were several attempts to re-engine the aircraft with the engine it was originally designed for, the Mikulin AM-37.
 This was designated the MiG-7, and one MiG-3 was converted to evaluate the engine in May 1941.
 It proved to have poor longitudinal stability and the powerplant itself still had a number of problems.
 The German invasion the following month caused the cancellation of the development of the AM-37 as Mikulin's resources were required for the AM-35 and AM-38 engines already in production.

 To improve the low-level performance of the MiG-3, one aircraft was tested with the AM-38 engine used by the Il-2 in July 1941.
 It proved to be 14 km/h faster than the normal MiG-3 at sea level and was more maneuverable as well.
 It was recommended for production after passing its State acceptance trials in September, provided that a cure for the engine's tendency to overheat in ambient temperatures above 16 °C was found.
 However the sole prototype was shot down on 5 October during flight tests and it was decided not to proceed with the idea as all AM-38 production was allocated to the Il-2.
 Ironically, later in the war, about 80 MiG-3s were reengined with AM-38s to make them airworthy again.
 Many of these were rearmed with two 20 mm ShVAK cannon as well.

 On 13 May 1941 the NKAP ordered the OKO to convert a MiG-3 to use the Shvetsov ASh-82A radial engine then entering production.
-The resulting aircraft had a variety of names, including I-210, MiG-3-82, Samolyot IKh or Izdeliye 65.
+The resulting aircraft had a variety of names, including I-210, MiG-3-82, Samolet IKh or Izdeliye 65.
 The design was a failure, but was promising enough to continue the program as the I-211.